Booyaka101/dynamic-jobs-economy/SPIGOTMC_RESOURCE_TEMPLATE.md

-# 🎉 Dynamic Jobs & Economy Pro v1.0.4 — Admin Economy Fixes & i18n
+# 🎉 Dynamic Jobs & Economy Pro v1.0.5 — Polish & Performance Reporting Fix

-A quality-of-life update focused on safer admin economy actions, better i18n consistency, and faster access to the Business GUI.
+A small polish release that refines docs and fixes the business performance reporting output.

 ## ✨ Improvements
-- Prefix precedence in admin messages now respects `config.yml` first, then `messages.yml`, then defaults; reloaded on `/djeconomy reload`.
-- Added `/business gui` and `/business menu` helpers to open the business GUI faster, with tab completion. (perm: `djeconomy.gui.access`)
+- Minor polish across business command help and GUI documentation.

 ## 🐛 Bug Fixes
-- Offline player deposits now correctly use `EconomyManager.depositPlayer(...)` for offline targets.
-- Confirmation threshold/expiry now read with defaults using the correct `FileConfiguration#get*` overloads.
-- Added guard for missing economy manager with a friendly `admin.economy_unavailable` message.
-- Aligned i18n keys and placeholders across give/take/set, confirm prompts, expiry, offline flow, and reload success.
+- Fixed a critical bug in `ConsolidatedBusinessManager.getBusinessPerformanceReport(...)` where a missing return could lead to incorrect or empty results.

 ## 📚 Docs
 - Updated README/INSTALLATION with JAR guidance and new business GUI commands.